 The main goals of treatment of type 1 diabetes are to achieve glycaemia as close to metabolic normality as possible, avoid acute complications, minimise the risk of long-term micro- and macrovascular complications, and assist the child and family in achieving normal growth and development, as well as normal psychological maturity and independence.
-The basic elements of management are insulin administration (either by subcutaneous injection or insulin pump), nutrition management, physical activity, blood glucose testing, the avoidance of severe hypoglycaemia, and the avoidance of prolonged hyperglycaemia or DKA.
+The basic elements of management are insulin administration (either by subcutaneous injection or insulin pump), nutrition management, physical activity, blood glucose testing, the avoidance of severe hypoglycaemia, and the avoidance of prolonged hyperglycaemia or DKA.33 kg/day.

-Most pre-adolescent children need about 0.7-1.0 insulin units/kg/day, while adolescents usually need about 0.8-1.2 units/ kg/day.
 Sometimes requirements may rise substantially above 1.2 units and even up to 2.0 units/kg/day.
-This increased need in adolescence is due to increased insulin resistance during puberty.
-However, during the 'honeymoon period', dose requirements may drop to less than 0.5 units/kg/ day.
-The honeymoon period is the period when insulin requirements often decline temporarily, usually starting 1-3 months after diagnosis, and is due to improved function of $\beta$ cells with removal of the toxic effect of hyperglycaemia.
-The honeymoon period may last several months, occasionally 12 months or more.
+This increased need in adolescence is due to increased insulin resistance during puberty.34 However, during the 'honeymoon period', dose requirements may drop to less than 0.5 units/kg/ day.
+The honeymoon period is the period when insulin requirements often decline temporarily, usually starting 1-3 months after diagnosis, and is due to improved function of β cells with removal of the toxic effect of hyperglycaemia.
+The honeymoon period may last several months, occasionally 12 months or more.34